Skip to main content

 Architecture Overview

 Curvine adopts a layered distributed architecture design that ensures clear component responsibilities with excellent scalability and high availability.
-The entire architecture is primarily divided into three layers: control layer, compute layer, and storage layer, which collaborate to complete data storage, processing, and management tasks.
+The entire architecture is primarily divided into three layers: control layer (Master), storage layer (Workers), and access layer (clients: FUSE, SDK, CLI, S3 gateway), which collaborate to complete data storage, processing, and management tasks.

-Curvine cache consists of three main components: mount-arch
+Curvine consists of three main server-side roles plus clients and UFS: mount-arch

-Curvine Client: Data read/write operations are implemented by the client, which calls Curvine server-side interfaces through RPC to perform data read/write operations.
-The client needs to interact with both Master and Worker nodes.
+Curvine Client: Data read/write operations are implemented by the client, which calls Curvine server-side interfaces through RPC (metadata from Master, block data from Workers).
 The client supports multiple access methods:

-• FUSE: Curvine mounts to servers in a POSIX-compatible manner, functioning as local storage
+• FUSE: POSIX-compatible mount, functioning as local storage

-• Hadoop Java SDK: Curvine provides Hadoop Java SDK supporting the Hadoop ecosystem
+• Hadoop Java SDK: Java client for the Hadoop ecosystem

 High-Performance Design